Harnessing natural and social sciences for agriculture, food security and rural development.

 Research activity within the School is organised within five main research groups.

-Much of our research is funded by the UK Research Councils (ESRC, NERC, BBSRC), EU, Defra, Charities and Industry.
-It is often carried out within interdisciplinary research teams involving soil, plant, animal and food sciences, as well as social sciences from a range of disciplines (including consumer science, economics, political science, sociology and human geography).
+Much of our research is funded by the UK Research Councils (ESRC, NERC, BBSRC), EU, Defra, charities and industry.
+It is often carried out within interdisciplinary research teams involving soil, plant, animal and food sciences, as well as social sciences from a range of disciplines, including: